Modern Toilet Invention

 In my humble opinion, along with eating sushi, swimming in onsen baths and wearing a kimono, using the Japanese toilet is one of the greatest cultural experiences in Japan.

-See also Modern Small Toilet Design Ideas
+See also Modern Bathroom Interior Ideas

 It takes a little while to get used to the amenities, but once you do, you’ll wonder how primitive you’ve been in using the bathroom until now.
 It will make you forget about buying the usual camera and laptop, all you will want to do is sneak a Japanese toilet into your house!